Bob Carr Theater: History

 The venue was proposed in 1925 after the city saw a population boom in the early 1920s.
 In 1926, the land reserved for the Orange County Fair was used for the auditorium.
 The venue opened on February 21, 1927, with a performance of Aida by the La Scala Grand Opera Company.
 Throughout the years, the venue became an entertainment mecca, with performances by: Marty Robbins, Andy Griffith and Elvis Presley.

-In 1974, the Orlando City Council decided to renovated the auditorium and transform it into a state of the art theater and concert hall.
-Renovations began October 1975.
-In May 1978, the venue was christened the "Mayor Bob Carr Performing Arts Centre", in honor of Bob Carr (mayor of Orlando from 1956 to 1967).
+In 1974, the Orlando City Council decided to renovate the auditorium and transform it into a state of the art theater and concert hall.
+Renovations began in October 1975.
+In May 1978, the venue was christened the "Mayor Bob Carr Performing Arts Centre", in honor of Bob Carr (mayor of Orlando from 1956 to 1967) and became part of Zev Buffman's theater circuit.
+In 1988, Buffman sold his interest in the theater and five others in Florida to Pace Theatrical.

 The structural and technical changes to the theater helped it become the home to the Florida Symphony Orchestra, Orlando Opera, Orlando Ballet, Orlando Philharmonic Orchestra, Festival of Orchestras and Broadway Across America.
 With the opening of the Dr. Phillips Center in 2014, many performances held here were moved to the new theater.
 Dance recitals and orchestral shows were moved to the Steinmetz Hall in 2019.

 The Bob Carr Theater was integrated into the Creative Village district of downtown Orlando, a mixed use commercial and residential development.